How to Resize Partition Without Losing Data [3 Safe Ways]

 Here are the primary benefits of creating partitions on the disk:

-• Organized data storage: One of the primary pros associated with disk partitions is how well the data can be organized.
-The default system partition could be used for Windows files, while others can be used to store personal or work-related files.
+- Organized data storage: One of the primary pros of disk partitions is how well the data can be organized.
+The default system partition could be used for Windows files, while others can store personal or work-related files.

-• Better security: This may come as a surprise, but partitioning a hard disk can increase security.
-Malware and virus often tend to attack the partition where system files are stored, while others remain relatively safer.
+- Better security: This may be a surprise, but partitioning a hard disk can increase security.
+Malware and viruses often tend to attack the partition where system files are stored, while others remain relatively safer.

-• Run multiple operating systems: There’s nothing better than running multiple operating systems on the PC for some of us.
+- Run multiple operating systems: There’s nothing better than running multiple operating systems on the PC for some of us.
 It saves quite a few bucks and eliminates hassle.
-And partitioning is an easy way to go, though you can use a virtual machine.
+Partitioning is an easy way to go, though you can use a virtual machine.

-How do I resize partition without losing data?
+How do I resize the partition without losing data?

 1. Via Disk Management